Skip to main content

 Common pitfalls

-cdid.
-If you don't passclient_dedup_idexplicitly, the Pixel SDK will mint a UUID prefixed with@-.
-That id is local to the browser session and cannot match what your server sends to CAPI.
-Always setclient_dedup_idyourself. - Different ids on Pixel and CAPI.
-A common mistake is to generate a fresh UUID on the server when firing the CAPI event, rather than re-using the same id that was injected into the Pixel SDK tag.
+• Different ids across integrations.
+A common mistake is to generate a fresh UUID on the server when firing the CAPI event, rather than re-using the same id that was sent on the other integration.
 They must be the same value, not two independently-minted ids.

-- Sending the order/transaction id under the wrong CAPI field.
-This is a common mistake when a developer is reading the Pixel SDK docs and the CAPI docs side by side: the Pixel SDK calls this field
+• Sending the order/transaction id under the wrong CAPI field.
+Common when reading the Pixel SDK docs and the CAPI docs side by side: the Pixel SDK calls this field transaction_id, but CAPI v3 calls it order_id (inside custom_data).
+They hold the same value but have different parameter names.
+Sending transaction_id at the top level of a CAPI v3 payload won't have the intended effect.

-transaction_id(ororder_id) of{{order.order_number}}is no id at all.
-See the blocklist above. - Re-using one id across many conversions.
+• Re-using one id across many conversions.
 Each conversion needs a unique id.
-Re-using the same
+Re-using the same event_id value across many real conversions can cause them to be collapsed together in reporting.

 Further reading